-- Assess the hardware specifications of these devices to determine hardware upgrades verses machine replacement is needed.
+- Assess the hardware specifications of these devices to determine hardware upgrades verses if a machine replacement is required..

-- Create a budget for hardware upgrades, system replacements, and Windows 10 Pro licenses, as needed.
+- Create a budget for hardware upgrades, system replacements, and Windows 10 Pro licenses.

 - Identify machines running critical systems that would be required to run Windows 7 after the deadline date.
-Devise and implement security controls for these machines, such as isolating them on their own network within out Internet access, to reduce security risks.
+Devise and implement security controls for these machines, such as isolating them on their own network without Internet access to reduce security risks.

-- Plan for employee training to learn the new operating system.
+- Consider employee training to learn the new operating system, as necessary.

 The New Windows Product Life Cycle

 Beginning with Windows 10, the product life cycle of Windows products will change.
 Instead of their current release and ending of support for aging software, Microsoft has adoped a new policy for the continued sustainability of their products.
 They introduced it as Windows as a Service (WaaS).
 It now incorporates continuous updates and support for their current products, such as Windows 10.

 This is excellent news for businesses.
 It means that those using Windows 10 will remain up-to-date with the latest fixes and updates moving forward.
 They won’t need to anticipate and plan for another operating system upgrade.
 Windows as a Service (WaaS) assures a smooth transition between incremental updates of the system without major disruption to your business operations.

 Get the Help You Need